Board of Directors

 Andy Marcum, Vice President

 Andy grew up in Enterprise where he was very active in sports and outdoor recreation.
-After graduating from Enterprise High School and attending college for a year, Andy enlisted in the Marine Corps where he did 5 years as a K9 Handler based out of Camp Lejeune, NC.
+After graduating from Enterprise High School and attending college for a year, Andy enlisted in the Marine Corps where he served 5 years as a K9 Handler based out of Camp Lejeune, NC.
 Andy was honorably discharged from the Marine Corps in 2011 as a Combat Disabled Veteran and returned home to Wallowa County in 2016.
-Since returning Andy works full time as the Noxious Weed Management Officer for Wallowa Resources and spends most of his time in the mountains and canyons of NE Oregon.
+Since returning Andy works full time for Wallowa County as the Vegetation Department Manager and spends most of his time outdoors helping landowners manage their land and control noxious weeds.
 Andy has maintained and honed his hunting and fishing skills and continues to be an avid outdoorsman.
-Andy has a strong passion for guiding Wounded and Disabled Veterans on hunts and fishing trips and sharing all that God has to offer in Wallowa County.
+Andy has a strong passion for guiding Wounded and Disabled Veterans on hunting and fishing trips and sharing all that God has to offer in Wallowa County.
 He and his wife Lindsey are blessed to be able to raise their children, three sons and a daughter, in Wallowa County.

 Phil Moyer, Secretary/Treasurer